Lucius Burbuleius Optatus Ligarianus: Life

 His first recorded office was as a tresviri capitales, one of the magistracies that comprised the vigintiviri.
-This was the least desirable office to hold, for men who held that office rarely had a successful career: Anthony Birley could find only five tresviri capitales who went on to be governors of consular imperial provinces.
-This was followed by a stint as military tribune with Legio IX Hispana in the reign of Trajan, about the time it was transferred from Roman Britain to a new base along the Rhine frontier.
-Next he served his quaestorship in the province of Bithynia and Pontus, which had to follow Pliny the Younger's presence there, as the latter never mentions him in his letters from that province.
+This was the least desirable office to hold, for men who held it rarely had a successful career: Anthony Birley could find only five tresviri capitales who went on to be governors of consular imperial provinces.
+This was followed by a stint as military tribune with Legio IX Hispana in the reign of Hadrian, about the time it was transferred from Roman Britain to a new base along the Rhine frontier.
+Next he served his quaestorship in Bithynia and Pontus; his time in that province must have come after the governorship of Pliny the Younger, whose letters of the period never mention Ligarianus.
 Ligarianus then held in order the next two republican magistracies, aedile and praetor, which, like the majority of his recorded career, were held during the reign of Hadrian.

 That he had to work to achieve his consulship is reflected in the number of offices he had to hold between being praetor and his consulship.
 First he was curator of the Viarum Clodia, Cassia and Cimina; oversight of the three Italian roads was usually combined.
 Next he was curator of the public funds of cities in Gallia Narbonensis, and of the cities Ancona and Tarracina in Italy.
 According to Mireille Corbier, this was part of an effort by the emperor Hadrian to regularize the finances of cities in the Roman Empire; the senator Publius Pactumeius Clemens carried out similar duties at the same time.
 Next Ligarianus was commissioned legatus legionis or commander of Legio XVI Flavia Firma, stationed in Syria.
 Upon returning to Rome, he was appointed proconsular governor of Sicily (130/131); this was followed by another administrative position, prefect of the aerarium Saturni with Marcus Aemilius Papus (132-135).